Saturday, November 9, 2024

 Image: "Baking bread for the fighters in the trenches."
 1919 stereograph by Keystone View Company.
 Library of Congress

-UPCOMING TALKS - last 3 weeks
+UPCOMING TALKS - deleted

 CALENDAR OF VIRTUAL FOOD HISTORY TALKS HERE